Jasiel Correia

-Jasiel F. Correia II (born December 11, 1991) is a former mayor of Fall River, Massachusetts.
+Jasiel F. Correia II (born December 11, 1991) is an American politician who served as mayor of Fall River, Massachusetts from 2016 to 2020.
 He was arrested twice on charges related to fraud and extortion while in office.
 Defeated in the November 2019 mayoral election, his term expired on January 6, 2020.

 In May 2021, Correia was convicted of multiple federal charges in a trial held in Boston; on September 21, 2021, Correia was sentenced to six years in federal prison followed by three years of supervised release.
-On April 22, 2022, Correia reported to the Federal Correctional Institution, Berlin, New Hampshire to begin serving his six-year sentence.
+On April 22, 2022, Correia reported to a Federal Correctional Institution to begin serving his six-year sentence.

 Political career

 In 2013, Correia ran for a seat on the Fall River City Council, placing 10th in a field of 18, where the top nine finishers are elected.
 Before the start of the next term, Councilor-elect Cathy Ann Viveiros accepted an appointment as City Administrator from Mayor William A. Flanagan, creating a vacancy on the City Council.
 Correia filled the vacancy on January 6, 2014, the regular inauguration date, as the next-highest finisher in the previous election.

 In November 2015, Correia became the youngest person (at age 23) to be elected mayor of Fall River, defeating incumbent mayor Sam Sutter with almost 52% of the vote.
 He took office in January 2016, becoming the city's 44th mayor.
 In November 2017, Correia was elected to a second term as mayor against City Councilor Linda M. Pereira with 61% of the vote.